Role

 Start with who should answer (role), what you want (task), and how you want it (format and length).
 One clear task per prompt works best.
 Adding "avoid" or "don't" constraints helps the AI skip what you don't want.

 Yes.
-GetBetterPrompts is free: paste your prompt, get a structured version with role, task, format, and constraints.
-No login, no API.
-Use the result in ChatGPT, Claude, Cursor, or any text-based AI.
+GetBetterPrompts is a free prompt generator online and ChatGPT prompt optimizer.
+Paste your prompt, get a structured version with role, task, format, and constraints.
+No login, no sign up.
+Works as a prompt enhancer for ChatGPT, Claude, Gemini, and Cursor.